denten-books/plain-text/1-device.md

 meant all devices, social structures, and products of the mind which compete for attention.
 Conserves diminish the human capacity for cultural production.
-Robots create the illusion of the "finished, perfected product," which substitutes for creativity.
+Robots create the illusion of the "finished, perfected product," which substitutes for creativity [@moreno_who_1953, 595].
 In this way, the musical record obviates the musician, just like the book does the author.

-The "avalanche of ghosts" from the past enters into an evolutionary contest for survival.
+The "avalanche of ghosts" from the past enters into an evolutionary contest for survival [@moreno_who_1953, 596].
 Unlike speech, which is extinguished as soon as a conversation ends, written words from the past persist and proliferate.
 They survive and continue to shape the social and the mental worlds to come.
-"The author is immaterial," Moreno wrote:
+"[T]he author is immaterial," Moreno wrote:

 > the book goes to all places and to all people, it does not care where it is
 > read and by whom.
 Many robots have further in common the attribute of
 > comparative immortality.
 A book, a film, an atomic bomb, they do not perish
 > in the human sense, the same capacity is always there, they can be
 > reproduced *ad infinitum* [...]
 Our human world is increasingly filled with
 > robots and there seems to be no end to new forms and new developments.
+> [@moreno_who_1953, 600-1]

 The musician and the author struggle to survive in competition with historical records.
-The conserve reduces humans to "machine-addicts" who reside in a "jungle of robots" that would suffocate all their spontaneous activity [@moreno_who_1953, 233-7].
+The conserve reduces humans to "machine-addict[s]" who reside in a "jungle of robots" that would suffocate all their spontaneous activity [@moreno_who_1953, 597, 601].

 Similar to king Thamus from Plato's *Phaedrus*, Moreno distrusted rote mechanization of thought.
 In the name of comfort, safety, and prolonged life,